troyrkaufman/e155_lab1/README.md

 # E155 Lab 1

-This repository includes code that tests the development board.
+This repository includes code that configures LEDs on the development board and a seven segment display